-Reading Time: 5 minutes
+Reading Time: 6 minutes

-What are the Signs and Symptoms of Shopping Addiction?
+What Are the Signs and Symptoms of Shopping Addiction?

-People who suffer from shopping addiction may experience anxiety when they’re not shopping and may talk or think non-stop about the act of shopping and making purchases.
 Many of these individuals lose interest in the items they buy as soon as they get home, and won’t even use them.
 Financial hardship is a common sign of shopping addiction, as well as evidence of new, unused items around the home that seem to keep piling up.

 Shopping addiction tends to be more common among certain personality types.
 People who identify as extroverts may use shopping to boost or maintain their physical appearance and social appeal, and become addicted to buying new outfits for every occasion.
-Those who tend to be moody and neurotic are also more prone to shopping addiction since these individuals make use shopping to self-medicate and relieve symptoms of depression, anxiety, and self-consciousness.
+Those who tend to be moody and neurotic are also more prone to shopping addiction since these individuals use shopping to self-medicate and relieve symptoms of depression, anxiety, and self-consciousness.

 Knowing common signs and symptoms of shopping addiction can help you determine whether you or a loved one may need professional treatment.